Diyari: Mythology

-The Diyari creation story imagined Mooramoora, the good spirit, making small black lizards at first, and delighted with them, they decided should hold sway over all other created beings.
+The Dieri creation story imagined Mooramoora, the good spirit, making small black lizards at first, and delighted with them, they decided should hold sway over all other created beings.
 It was by remodulating this variety of lizard, cutting off the tail, and using his forefinger to create a nose, that man was created, and then divided into male and female.
 Mooramoora then had the Moon create all creatures.
 Man could not run down the fleet, tasty emu, and the deity was asked to make heat so that it would tire and allow men to catch up and trap it.
 Men were asked to perform certain ceremonies, considered obscene by Gason, and after their compliance, Mooramoora created the sun.

 History of contact

 Lutheran missionaries established the Bethesda or Killalpaninna Mission among the Dieri in 1866.
-The first ethnographic reports regarding the Diyari were written by a police trooper, Samuel Gason (1845–1897) in 1874.
-He estimated the numbers of Aborigines in the Cooper Creek area at 1000-1200, of which the Diyari were the most prominent, with an estimated 230 members.
-By the end of WW2, they were estimated to number around 60.
+The first ethnographic reports regarding the Dieri were written by a police trooper, Samuel Gason (1845–1897) in 1874.
+He estimated the numbers of Aborigines in the Cooper Creek area at 1000-1200, of which the Dieri were the most prominent, with an estimated 230 members.
+By the end of World War II, they were estimated to number around 60.

 Kinship system

-The Diyari foundational myths stated that originally man was incestuously promiscuous, fathers, mothers, sons and daughter all marrying each other.
+The Dieri foundational myths stated that originally man was incestuously promiscuous, fathers, mothers, sons and daughter all marrying each other.
 To overcome the strife that ensued, the Elders petitioned the Mooramoora creator for a solution, which consisted in splitting the tribe into distinct branches, each designated by an animal or natural name, and then disallow marriage among members of the same branch.

 Before the white intrusion on their lands made its impact, the Dieri were divided into two tribal groups, the Ku'na:ri around Cooper Creek and the Pandu in proximity of Lake Hope.

 Their kinship system was first studied by Howitt, who took it as exemplifying a form of one of the most socially backward of Australian tribes.
-Alfred Radcliffe-Brown analysed the Diyari kinship structure as a variant of the Arrernte system.
+Alfred Radcliffe-Brown analysed the Dieri kinship structure as a variant of the Arrernte system.
 Their moieties were Matharri and Kararrhu, in accordance with the general divisions among speakers of Thura-Yura languages in South Australia.

 Social system

-Gason thought the Diyari extremely treacherous, nourished by suspicion from infancy.
+Gason thought the Dieri extremely treacherous, nourished by suspicion from infancy.
 At the same time, he said they displayed exemplary hospitality, revered the aged, and adored their children.
 Any stranger who passed through their camp, was provided with food.
 Infanticide was widespread, by Gason's calculation, affecting some 30% of births and was performed by the mother.
 They were very attached to their camp dingos, treating them as they would a human.